-Additional stress resistance factors include trust and a prosperous social environment, cooperation with other people.
-Some self-aggrandizement: it is believed that it is useful to accept your limitations, but sometimes overestimated self-esteem and unrealistic prejudices about yourself contribute to well-being and increase resistance to stress.
+Additional stress resistance factors include trust and a prosperous social environment, and cooperation with other people.
+Some self-aggrandizement: it is believed that it is useful to accept your limitations, but sometimes overestimated self-esteem and unrealistic prejudices about yourself contribute to the well-being and increase resistance to stress.

 (1) – Development of emotional stability scale.
 M. Chaturvedi and R. Chander